kasullian/ChatIO/README.md

 * A speech to text model

 # Configuring Speech To Text
-Download your desired model from the [Coqui Model Zoo](https://coqui.ai/english/coqui/v0.9.3#download).
+You can use a pre-build STT model from the [Coqui Model Zoo](https://coqui.ai/models/).

-* Download the model.tflite file
-* Download the .scorer file
-* After the files have been downloaded, move them into your project directory
+* Modify the source to use the url of your desired model & scorer

 # Configuring BlenderBot
  Create a .env file in the project directory then paste the following into the file